Alexis Rose: Personality and personal style

 Alexis arrives in Schitt's Creek as a highly self-involved "celebutante".
 She is often comically oblivious and frequently misinterprets the actions of those around her.
 Alexis is also generous and "kindhearted", embracing the potential of nearly every individual or opportunity she comes across.
 As summarized by Vulture, her presence is "part calculated humblebrag, part genuine warmth, and part rich bitch".

 Alexis wears a "bohemian" wardrobe inspired by the likes of Sienna Miller.
 According to Dan Levy, the character's style is also a reflection of her time spent traveling in New York and Europe.
 As such, she is frequently seen sporting designers such as Isabel Marant and Derek Lam – even when doing physical labor as part of her community service.
 These high-end clothes are meant to serve as a reminder to the audience of the family's prior wealth.

 Voice and mannerisms

 Alexis speaks with a vocal fry and sometimes uses exaggerated hand gestures.
 According to Murphy, she began saying "Ew, David" in a peculiar way without realizing it, and the phrase eventually made its way onto welcome mats, T-shirts, and at least one license plate.
-The actress says this tone was partially influenced by reality stars and actresses like the Kardashian sisters, Lindsay Lohan, and Paris Hilton.
-She also credits these same individuals with helping her develop Alexis's signature hand movements, which she describes as "a T-Rex playing the piano at an old-timey saloon".